fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 In this step, we will create an instance of the map type as `world`, set the width and height (in pixels or %), and finally specify the data for the chart as a string.

-To create the map instance follow the ecode given below:
+To create the map instance, follow the code given below:

 ```jsp
 // Create map instance